sdokus/sdokus-dev-day-concepts/support-flowchart.md

     - If you cannot reproduce, it is more likely to be related to something on the server side of things since that is the last variable remaining.

+## Slack Template

+When asking a question in Slack, try out this template (copy and paste into Slack).
+Try to use keywords to improve future search-ability in Slack:

+> :question:  TL;DR:
+>In one sentence, what information are you hoping to get from this question?
+>
+>:+1: Expected behavior
+>This is what happens when I try to recreate on a sandbox.
+>
+>:face_with_raised_eyebrow: Experienced behavior
+>This is what is happening on the client’s site.
+>
+>:footprints: Steps to reproduce
+>
+>Step 1.
+>
+>Step 2.
+>
+>Step 3.
+>
+>:desktop_computer: System
+>
+>PHP: 8.0
+>
+>Migration status
+>
+>Anything specific to the issue worth noting
+>
+>:link: Links
+>
+>ZD:
+>
+>Client site:
+>
+>Sandbox:

 ### Edge Case

-- If you've made it through the whole workflow and believe that the issue is an edge case that needs developer investigation, open a ticket in JIRA with the new Edge Case Template (coming soon).
+- If you've made it through the whole workflow and believe that the issue is an edge case that needs developer investigation, open a ticket in JIRA with the new Edge Case Template (below).
 - Add as much detail as possible, including:
   - Steps to reproduce
   - Troubleshooting steps already taken
   - A TL;DR of where things stand
   - Any Slack conversations that are relevant

-## Slack Template

-When asking a question in Slack, try out this template (copy and paste into Slack):

-:question:  TL;DR:
-In one sentence, what information are you hoping to get from this question?
-:+1: Expected behavior
-This is what happens when I try to recreate on a sandbox.
-:face_with_raised_eyebrow: Experienced behavior
-This is what is happening on the client’s site.
-:footprints: Steps to reproduce
-Step 1.
-Step 2.
-Step 3.
-:desktop_computer: System
-PHP: 8.0
-Migration status
-Anything specific to the issue worth noting
-:link: Links
-ZD:
-Client site:
-Sandbox:

 ## Edge Case Template